An ODE Method to Prove the Geometric Convergence of Adaptive Stochastic Algorithms: Ordinary Differential Equation Methods

-\new{There are a few applications of ODE based methods to analyze algorithms to solve deterministic optimization.} Yin et al.~\cite{Yin:1995wj,Yin1995ec} have analyzed a variant of evolution strategies, namely the ($1$, $\lambda$)-evolution strategy, by means of the ODE method.
-Nevertheless, $\theta$ encodes only the mean vector $\mm$ in those aforementioned studies and the overall variance $\vv$ is controlled by a function of the gradient of the objective function.
-Hence the algorithm analyzed is significantly different from state-of-the-art evolution strategies that adapts $\mm$ and $\vv$ simultaneously.
-Moreover, since these studies are based on the asymptotic relation between the parameter sequence and the ODE where they assume the decreasing learning rate or a constant but infinitesimal learning rate, they can not obtain geometric convergence (Theorem~5.2 of \cite{Yin1995ec}).
-Recently, a probability model based search algorithm that can be regarded as a variation of the covariance matrix adaptation evolution strategy has been proved globally convergent \cite{Zhou:2018tq}.
-Their algorithm is more practical than the one above, yet the analysis relies on the ODE method with decreasing step-size.
+There have been a few applications of ODE-based methods to analyzing deterministic-optimization algorithms.
+For example, Yin et al.~\cite{Yin:1995wj,Yin1995ec} have analyzed the ($1$, $\lambda$)-evolution strategy by the ODE method.
+However, $\theta$ encoded only the mean vector $\mm$ in those studies; the overall standard deviation $\sigma$ was controlled by a function of the gradient of the objective function.
+Hence the algorithm analyzed is significantly different from state-of-the-art evolution strategies that adapt $\mm$ and $\sigma$ simultaneously.
+Moreover, since prior studies were based on the asymptotic relation between the parameter sequence and the ODE where they assume the decreasing learning rate or a constant but infinitesimal learning rate, they could not obtain geometric convergence (Theorem~5.2 of \cite{Yin1995ec}).
+Recently, a probability-model-based search algorithm that can be regarded as a variation of CMA-ES has been proved globally convergent \cite{Zhou:2018tq}.
+This algorithm is more practical than the one considered in \cite{Yin:1995wj,Yin1995ec}, yet the analysis relies on the ODE method with decreasing step-size.
 Therefore, the convergence is not geometric.

-Gerencs{\'e}r and V{\'a}g{\'o} \cite{gerencser2001mathematics} have \del{however}\del{ applied a variant of}\new{developed an approach based on the} ODE method\del{s} to prove the geometric convergence of SPSA for noise free optimization with a constant step-size.
-In their work, $\theta_n$ represents the current candidate solution $X_n$ in $\R^d$ and $F_n$ is an estimate of the gradient of function $f$ that is approximated by taking a pair of symmetric perturbation with perturbation strength $c_n$, i.e., $X_n \pm c_n \Delta_n$, where $\Delta_n$ is a random vector.
-The geometric convergence of the SPSA with a constant $c_n = c$ on a convex quadratic function has been proven but the approach cannot generalize to a context where not only $X_n$ is adapted.
-Remark also that it is crucial to adapt $c_n$ to obtain a good practical algorithm, in the same way that it is crucial to use line-search procedures to determine the step-size in gradient-based algorithms.
+Gerencs{\'e}r and V{\'a}g{\'o} \cite{gerencser2001mathematics} have developed an approach based on the ODE method to prove the geometric convergence of SPSA for noise free optimization with a constant step-size.
+In their work, $\theta_n$ represents the current candidate solution $X_n$ in $\R^d$ and $F_n$ is an estimate of the gradient of function $f$ that is approximated by taking a pair of symmetric perturbations with perturbation strength $c_n$, i.e., $X_n \pm c_n \Delta_n$, where $\Delta_n$ is a random vector.
+The geometric convergence of the SPSA with a constant $c_n = c$ on a convex quadratic function has been proven, but the approach cannot be generalized to a context where both $X_n$ and $c_n$ are adapted.
+Note also that, to obtain a good practical algorithm, it is crucial to adapt $c_n$, in the same way that it is crucial to use line-search procedures to determine the step-size in gradient-based algorithms.
 This adaptive scenario is not covered in \cite{gerencser2001mathematics}.